MetPX/sarracenia/docs/source/Tutorials/Setup_a_local_subscriber.rst

       no=1

---> Note the line with **[ERROR]**, it was unable to find the queue. this is because the queue needs to first be created by sr3_watch and since we started the subscriber and watch at the same time with '``sr start``' we ran into a small race condition.
+--> Note the line with **[ERROR]**, it was unable to find the queue. this is because the queue needs to first be created by the watch and since we started the subscriber and watch at the same time with '``sr start``' we ran into a small race condition.
 This was soon after resolved as the sr_subscribe has a 1 second retry time.
 This can be confirmed with the 'RabbitMQ Queues' page showing a ``q_bob.subscribe.test-subscribe. ...`` queue in the list.::